Cowrie Honeypot Analysis

 Lets jump straight in with an "Attack Map" - Pew Pew

 Our super fun attack map shows unique ASN that connected to our Cowrie Honeypot over the 24 hour period.
 The yellow indicates SSH connections while the red is the Telnet connections.
 As is the case with many of these attack maps, the tactical value from such a visualisation is often impressing the company board to get more security funding and resources.
 However, it does provide some value showing the clear geographical and organisational spread of attack sources against our host in only 24 hours.
-There is no representation of volume of connections from each source within the animated graphic.
+There is no representation of the volume of connections from each source within the animated graphic.

 What is a Pew Pew Map?